BACK TO HOME

 Alexander Osterwalder & Yves Pigneur, 2010

-This book and its Business Model Canvas toolkit transformed how innovators design their fundamental business architecture.
-A business model can be described through nine essential building blocks – Customer Segments, Value Propositions, Channels, Customer Relationships, Revenue Streams, Key Resources, Key Activities, Key Partnerships, and Cost Structure.
+The Business Model Canvas gave us a shared language for describing business architecture.
+Nine building blocks—Customer Segments, Value Propositions, Channels, Customer Relationships, Revenue Streams, Key Resources, Key Activities, Key Partnerships, Cost Structure.

 Eric Ries, 2011